 Temperature: Mercury in glass thermometer (50°C) was lowered into water up to 2 cm below the water surface, allowed to stabilize for 2 minutes and readings were taken in degree Celsius (0C).

-pH: The pH of samples were measured by a hand held Sigma Hanna Checker-1 pH meter.
+pH: The pH of samples was measured using a hand held Sigma Hanna Checker-1 pH meter.

 DO: Winkler’s titrimetric method was used to estimate the level of DO in mg/l for each pond.

-BOD: The value of this parameter was calculated using standard methods described by Boyd (1979) and APHA (1991).
+BOD: BOD was calculated using standard methods described by Boyd (1979) and APHA (1991).

-Alkalinity: The values of this parameter were calculated using standard methods.
+Alkalinity: it wa calculated using standard methods.

 RESULTS & DISCUSSION